Tailored Support

 5. Conclusion

-This topic has explained why it is so important - to students, providers, the industry, and our country as a whole - to be sure international students have expectations that are closely aligned with their likely experiences here.
+This topic has explained why it is so important - to students, providers, the industry, and our country as a whole - to be sure cross-border learners have expectations that are closely aligned with their likely experiences here.
 Providers should now recognise some areas where expectation mis-alignment often occurs, and understand some strategies for ensuring that expectations are set appropriately.

 6. Acknowledgments